terrastruct/TALA/README.md

 Please open an Issue describing what you're running into and we're happy to help.
 If you'd like to remain anonymous/private, feel free to email us at info@terrastruct.com

+## FAQ

+### Does TALA use the internet?

+We do not collect telemetry or use the internet in any way except to ping to check the status of a license.
+This is only done when necessary, e.g. if you purchased a month subscription, TALA will ping at the end of that month and renew automatically if the subscription is ongoing.
+If you purchased a year, it won't ping for a year.
+The only data that's sent in these pings is the API token itself.
+No diagrams or anything else leaves your computer.